Have questions or want to find out more? Give us a call! 1-877-APA-5818

 An eating disorder occurs when emotions disrupt someone’s regular eating habits and behaviors.
 Worries about their body image or weight often become all-consuming thoughts, causing many to feel critical of their bodies.
 An individual struggling with an eating disorder may see restricting food or binging and purging as a form of control.
-Often, those with eating disorders don’t believe they have a problem — and this denial might remain even as the disorder takes a toll on their physical and mental health.
+Often, those with eating disorders don't believe they have a problem — and this denial might remain even as the disorder takes a toll on their physical and mental health.
+Do you suspect you or someone you love has an eating disorder?
+These conditions can become life-threatening or lead to long-term health issues.
+However, it is possible to recover from an eating disorder with the right guidance.
+Receiving a diagnosis is the first step on the road to recovery.
+Eating disorder treatment centers can play a central role in the healing that must take place to treat an eating disorder.

 California Psychiatrists Specializing in Eating Disorders

 Advanced Psychiatry Associates is a leading eating disorder clinic and recovery center in Northern and Southern California.
 We assist with a range of conditions, but our eating disorder psychiatrists offer comprehensive psychiatry services to a diverse group of patients who suffer from eating disorders.
+With nine full-service mental health clinic locations across the state, we offer our eating disorder treatment program to residents ages 14 and older in the following regions of California:

 Common Types of Eating Disorders